Wilhelmus Beekman: Early political office

 From the outset, he was identified with affairs of state and the government of the new city.
-A general meeting of the Director-General and Council of New Netherland was held with the Burgomasters and Schepens (magistrates) on the 13th of March, 1653, at which it was decreed that breastworks or a wall should be built to protect the city and that the cost should be levied against the estates.
+A general meeting of the Director-General and Council of New Netherland was held with the Burgomasters and Schepens (magistrates) on 13 March, 1653, at which it was decreed that breastworks or a wall should be built to protect the city and that the cost should be levied against the estates.
 Peter Wolfersen Van Couwenhoven and Wilhelmus Beekman were chosen Commissioners and authorized to offer proposals, invite bids, and make the contract for the construction of the work.
 It was completed in May, 1653, and extended along the present Wall Street, skirting De Heere Gracht, an inlet of the bay, where Broad Street now is.

 In the same year, Wilhelmus Beekman was appointed one of the five Schepens of New Amsterdam.
 Beekman was a member of The Nine Men, 1652; Schepen in 1653, 1654, 1656 and 1657 (President), 1673; Burgomaster in 1674.
 Between 1652 and 1658, he served as Lieutenant of the Burgher Corps of New Amsterdam.
 In 1658, Beekman, while Vice Director of New Netherland, he added the title of Commissioner of Indian Affairs.
 His jurisdiction as Commissary at Esopus, now Kingston, and its dependencies extended from the Catskills, where that of Fort George terminated, to the Dans Kamer, a few miles above the Highlands, which was the northern limit of the jurisdiction of Fort Amsterdam.
 His home at Esopus was the scene of many memorable gatherings of distinguished men.
 He entertained there Governors Cartwright, Nichols, and Lovelace.

 From 1648 to 1652, Beekman was a Selectman, and on February 2, 1653, he was appointed one of the five original schepens of New Amsterdam.
-With the first Anglo-Dutch War under way, on March 14, 1653 Beekman was appointed to join council member Montagne to supervise work fortifying the town.
+With the First Anglo-Dutch War under way, on March 14, 1653, Beekman was appointed to join council member Montagne to supervise work fortifying the town.
 He served as a schepen until 1658.